Last Updated on February 7, 2021 by Christine Kaaloa10 Must Try Japanese sakura sweets & snacks

 Japan has Limited Edition Coca Cola and when I was there, sakura, peach and Osaka were standouts for the 2019 sakura season.
 Unfortunately, I never tried the Osaka version as they were being sold as a package rather than individually (almost like a collector’s item) Where to buy this: Don Quijote; Daiso, convenience stores

-Soft serve or Ice cream in Japan is fairly prominent and generally it costs 300 yen.
-Soft serve is soft and creamy, but it will not feel milky (I never felt very snotty after eating them)!
-In Arashiyama (Bamboo Forest) I stumbled upon bamboo and sakura ice cream!
-Of course, I had to try it.
-The sakura ice cream tasted a bit like a mild cherry-flavored ice cream.
+Soft serve in Japan is fairly prominent and generally it costs 300 yen.
+Soft serve is soft and creamy, but it will not feel milky!
+In Kyoto visiting Arashiyama Bamboo Forest, I stumbled upon bamboo and sakura soft serve!
+The sakura soft serve tasted a bit like a mild cherry-flavored ice cream.
 The taste was light and not heavy.
 Definitely a must!

 The Ume chips I mistook for sakura chips due to the packaging and I loved the sweet, sour, salty flavor.
 I thought I’d substitute it for the Sakura salt seasonings.
 Sakura can also come as a salt seasoning which can be used to flavor things like onigiri or chazuke.
 I was tempted to buy one and they are small enough to carry, but I honestly was not sure if TSA would see the sakura blossoms as seeds or confiscate it for being from a plant.
 I guess I’ll never know!